Vandivier/afterecon/content/2017-06-07-an-approach-to-reading-the-bible-moderate-literalism-and-methodological-plausibility.md

 ---
-title: "An Approach to Reading the Bible: Moderate Literalism and Methodological Plausibility"
+title: An Approach to Reading the Bible: Moderate Literalism and Methodological Plausibility
 date: 2017-06-07
 author: John Vandivier
 status: publish